fbertos/atlax360-hi-exercise/README.md

 PRE-REQUISITES
 --------------

-You will need to have installed
+You must to have installed:

-Python 3.x
+Python 3.6.x
 <br>
-PIP
+PIP 21.3.x
 <br>
-Docker
+Docker 20.10.x